spletts/BalVal/README.md

 User sets plot attributes and catalog attributes within `ms_plotter.py`.
 A table of user-set attributes is below.

-# Table of Parameters
+# Table of Constants

-These parameters are set within `ms_plotter.py`.
+These constants are set within `ms_plotter.py`.
+Docstrings describe parameters but a [Table of Function Parameters](https://docs.google.com/spreadsheets/d/1utJdA9SpigrbDTsmtHcqcECP9sARHeFNUXdp47nyyro/edit?usp=sharing) is also available.

 Parameter(s) | Type | Description & _allowed values_ (if Type not bool)
 :---: | :---: | ---